 The Tree Climber Exhibit allows children to take stairs to the top of a tree or view the canopy with a periscope.
 And for those who want to climb more, the museum also has a climbing wall.

-Outdoors, a live raptor program including owls and hawks, many of the buteo genus, focuses on these native birds of prey, while a separate area highlights the snakes in the region.
-The Cable Natural History Museum is a great way to spend a couple of hours in Hayward with the kids.
+Outdoors, a live raptor program including owls and hawks, many of the buteo genus, focuses on these native birds of prey.
+At the same time, a separate area highlights the snakes in the region.
+The Cable Natural History Museum is a great way to spend a few hours in Hayward with the kids.

 See Related: Best Walking Cities for Vacation in the US